 One automatic redial function can be active per device (registered handsets and base).
 Overall, one automatic redial function can be active on the telephone system for each available line.

 If automatic redial is assigned to all lines, you will hear the busy tone when you try to activate another.

 Managing entries in the redial list

-Press the key.
+→→ Press the key.

-Options Select entry.
-Open menu.
+Select entry.